Unity Remote is a downloadable app designed to help with Android, iOSApple’s mobile operating system. More info

 Note that the Remote app simply shows the visual output on the device and takes input from it.
 The game’s actual processing is still done by the Editor on the desktop machine - so its performance is not a perfect reflection of the built app.

-Unity Remote can be downloaded for free in the form of a Unity project that you build yourself, or as a pre-built app from the device’s app store:
+You can download Unity Remote for free in the form of a Unity project that you build yourself, or as a pre-built app from the device’s app store:

 Once you’ve downloaded the app, install and run it on your device and connect the device to your computer using a USB cable.